Surprise charges from Uber are one of the most common issues we see in the comments on our article about how to contact Uber customer service.

 What to do about illegitimate charges, fraud, and suspicious account activity

-If your charges don’t fall under any legitimate reasons, they might be a mistake by Uber, or fraud.
+If your charges don’t fall under legitimate reasons, they might be a mistake by Uber, or fraud.

 Watch out for these suspicious activities: